Understanding Parkinson’s Disease

 Is Parkinson’s Disease Hereditary or Genetic?

 Parkinson’s Disease can have a genetic component, but most cases are not directly inherited.
-Specific genetic mutations are associated with the Disease in a small percentage of cases.
+In a small percentage of cases, specific genetic mutations are associated with the disease.

 Is Parkinson’s Disease Fatal or Terminal?

 Parkinson’s Disease itself is not considered a fatal disease, but it can lead to complications that may be life-threatening.
-The progression of the Disease varies greatly among individuals.
+The progression of the Disease varies significantly among individuals.

 Is Parkinson’s Disease Curable?